Skip to main content

 stateTreeDepthDefines how many users the system supports.

-gatekeeperDefines which gatekeeper will use.
+gatekeeperDefines which gatekeeper to use.

 VkRegistry